 • Limited add-on options

-Why we chose it: IMG Travel Insurance offers comprehensive travel insurance and excellent health care benefits that include $1,000 in dental coverage with every plan.
+Why we chose it: IMG Travel Insurance offers comprehensive travel insurance and excellent health care benefits, which is important for seniors.
+In particular, the coverage stands out for offering $1,000 in dental coverage with every plan.
 This dental limit is somewhat of a rarity, as most of the plans we surveyed cap dental coverage at $750.

 IMG Travel Insurance sells plans for both airline and cruise travel, as well as plans tailored to adventure sports enthusiasts and budget-conscious travelers who just need the essentials.